 If you plan for an unmedicated birth and you change your mind during labor, an epidural is an option, which makes you hooked to the bed.
 Only a few hospitals do have Nitrous Oxide (laughing gas) and a possibility is the use of Nubain/Fentanyl/Demerol which makes you drowsy.

 Many clients like to be in control.
 A TENS Unit gives you some control.
 And, you can still move around.

-I see a TENS Unit as a tool in the toolbox.
-I have had clients who eventually choose for an epidural but because of using the TENS Unit, they could delay it.
+We see a TENS Unit as a tool in the toolbox.
+We have had clients who eventually choose for an epidural but because of using the TENS Unit, they could delay it.

 TENS UNIT RENTAL